 We recognise that children/young people may abuse other children/young people within our school, and that even if there are no reported cases of such abuse, it may still be taking place and not being reported.
-It is acknowledged that it is more likely that girls will be victims and boys' perpetrators in many forms of child on child abuse, but that all such abuse (see Appendix A, (5.) child on child abuse for details), is unacceptable and will be taken seriously.
-We take a zero-tolerance approach to child on child abuse, and never pass it off as "banter", "just having a laugh", "part of growing up" or "boys being boys" as this could lead to a culture of unacceptable behaviours and an unsafe environment for our pupils.
+It is acknowledged that it is more likely that girls will be victims and boys' perpetrators in many forms of child-on-child abuse, but that all such abuse (see Appendix A, (5.) child on child abuse for details), is unacceptable and will be taken seriously.
+We take a zero-tolerance approach to child-on-child abuse, and never pass it off as "banter", "just having a laugh", "part of growing up" or "boys being boys" as this could lead to a culture of unacceptable behaviours and an unsafe environment for our pupils.
 We understand that such behaviours are harmful to the children/young people who are harming as well as to the children/young people being harmed and ensure that appropriate support is given to all involved.
 We take a whole-school preventative approach that includes focused training for staff, together with a well promoted, easily understood, easily accessible reporting process to enable pupils to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and feedback.

 There are four categories of abuse defined in the government guidance, Working Together to Safeguard Children and accompanying indicators which, if observed should trigger you to carefully consider whether what you are seeing could be as a result of abuse.
 That something is or is not on the list does not mean that you can instantly rule in or rule out abuse as a possibility and if there is something that is causing you concern you should act on those concerns.
-Staff must be familiar with each form of abuse and what to look for.
-They are explained in Appendix A.